Curriculum

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).

 AP Calculus BC (1 credit) - This course reviews concepts and skills studied in AP Calculus AB.
 It then extends these ideas to include all additional concepts and skills outlined by College Board's course requirements for BC Calculus: Both differential and integral concepts are applied to parametric functions, polar functions, and vectors.
 Differential equations are solved using Euler's Method and slope fields.
 The convergence and divergence of a wide variety of series is also explored.
-Beyond these requirements, students will study diverse applications and advanced concepts of calculus.
+Beyond the AP requirements, students will study diverse applications and advanced concepts of single variable calculus.
 All students in this course are required to take the Advanced Placement Calculus BC Examination in May at their own expense ($100).
 Enrolling students should have an excitement for exploring mathematical concepts and the willingness to engage independently in their own learning.
 Students must have completed the AP Calculus AB course with an average of at least 80%.
 Required calculator: Texas Instruments TI-Nspire CAS.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).